 Looking to write a terrific Republic Day speech this 26th January?

 Republic day is one of the three national festivals of India.
 The Government of India celebrates this festival with full fervor.
 Motivational Speeches are given at various institutions on this day.
 Before writing or delivering a speech on this topic one should be aware of the importance of this day.
-A person should know details of the struggle and history of this festival so that the words could leave a impact on the mind of the listener.
+A person should know details of the struggle and history of this festival so that the words could leave an impact on the mind of the listeners.